HashEquity/HashEquity.github.io/index.md

 <a href = "https://www.linkedin.com/in/curtis-mayberry-1364a130/" ><img src="linkedin.png" width="18" alt="LinkedIn Profile" /></a>

-Curtis is an electrical and software engineer developing enterprise applications for both crypto equity applications and electronic design automation.
+Curtis is an electrical and software engineer leading development of enterprise applications for both electronic design automation and crypto equity applications.
+He has extensive experience introducing innovative enterprise applications.
+He has taken multiple applications from concept to enterprise deployment.
+He is dedicated to continuous improvement of both the applications he develops and the teams he leads.
+He earned a BSEE from Iowa State University and an MSEE from Georgia Tech.